ambrose-leung/linqpad-interactive/README.md

 # linqpad-interactive
-Convert .linq to .ipynb so that you can run your LINQPad scripts in VSCode
+Convert .linq to .ipynb so that you can run your [LINQPad](https://www.linqpad.net/) scripts in VSCode

-Proof of concept code for converting LinqPad scripts to .ipynb
+This is currently in the "Proof of concept" stage

 # Usage
 (Create .ipynb file)